 The era of advanced, automated and electric vehicles (AAEVs) has begun; the legal transformation is starting.

-Motor vehicle technologies have developed since the nineteenth century and have affected numerous aspects of our lives - from road safety to the environment, from the laws of civil liability to the rules of compulsory insurance.
-As AAEV technologies proliferate, their effects are likely to spread further, into legal areas less associated with motor vehicles such as equality and privacy.
+Motor vehicle technologies have developed since the nineteenth century and have affected numerous aspects of our lives - from road safety to the environment, from the laws of negligence and contribution to the rules of compulsory insurance.
+As AAEV technologies proliferate, their effects are likely to spread further.

 This book will help those litigating, adjudicating, regulating and studying AAEV issues.
 It gives the context and detail of AAEV law in its many applications.
 It is a map to a fast-changing legal landscape.